papunmohanty/about_python/README.md

 ## What can you do with Python ?
 Well, anything you want.
 Your imagination is your limit.
-If you learn more about any language, the more possibilities for you will open to do many things.
+If you learn more about any language, the more possibilities for you will open up to do many things.

 If you learn Python, you can
 * do your tedious and repetative Maths homework, which involves